azizinfosec-art/CredAudit/README.md

 ## License

-MIT (or your project’s chosen license).
+MIT — see `LICENSE` for full text.